 This gluten free cornbread uses no special “gluten-free flour.”
 Just cornmeal & corn flour, some fat, moisture and a bit of leavening.
 And just a touch of sugar.
 My husband loves its deep, rich corn flavor.
 Bette’s original recipe calls for buttermilk.
 However, I never have that on hand, and simply use milk mixed with vinegar.

 Cook Your Gluten Free Cornbread in the Waffle Maker!

 You can make this easy gluten-free cornbread in any vessel you choose.
 I’ve made it in regular muffin tins, mini muffin tins, and a cast iron skillet.
-There’s something so rustic and appealing about cornbread made in cast iron skillet.
-If you choose to do so, make sure to oil and preheat the skillet in the oven.
-Doing not only prevents it from sticking, but gives the most beautiful golden brown color on the bottom.
-I’m salivating just writing about it.
-You go make a batch while I sneak some from the skillet!
+If you choose to use a skillet, make sure to oil and preheat the skillet in the oven.
+Doing so not only prevents it from sticking, but gives the most beautiful golden brown color on the bottom.

 Easy Gluten-Free Cornbread Recipe (from Bette Hagman’s The Gluten-Free Gourmet Cookbook)

-3. Whisk in beaten eggs, yogurt, water and melted butter.
+- Whisk in beaten eggs, melted butter, and milk + vinegar.
 Batter will not be runny, but not incredibly thick either.

 - Pour into heated skillet or spoon into prepared muffin tins.
 Bake for about 25 minutes or until the top starts to turn a golden brown.
 (I would check on it after 20 minutes.)

 **This post is not sponsored.
 However, it does contain affiliate links.
 Purchases made through those links help support this blog with no extra expense to you.
 Thank you for your continued support!**